JehnenS/FinTextSim/README.md

 ### ml
 - preprocessing of ML-based corporate performance prediction framework
-- running of lightweight Logistic Regression ML framework, predicting normalized ROA direction changes
+- running of lightweight Logistic Regression and XGBoost ML framework, predicting normalized ROA direction changes
 - evaluation of ML results

 ### Results
-- contains results presented in the paper FinTextSim: Enhancing Financial Text Analysis with BERTopic: A Comparative Study of Topic Modeling Techniques by Jehnen et al. (2025) (https://doi.org/10.48550/arXiv.2504.15683)
+- contains results presented in the paper FinTextSim: Enhancing Financial Text Analysis with BERTopic: A Comparative Study of Topic Modeling Techniques by Jehnen et al. (2026) (https://www.frontiersin.org/journals/artificial-intelligence/articles/10.3389/frai.2026.1752103/abstract)
   - evaluation of embedding models on the test set
   - quantitative results from BERTopic and classical topic modeling approaches
   - qualitative results: topic assignments from BERTopic and classical topic modeling approaches to a selection of sentences
   - predictive validity: incorporating FinTextSim-derived topic features into a logistic regression framework for corporate performance prediction leads to a statistically significant two-percentage-point increase in both ROC-AUC and F1-score over a purely financial baseline.
 In contrast, off-the-shelf sentence-transformers and classical topic models introduce noise that degrades predictive performance.
+For non-linear classifiers, several textual representations yield modest gains, reflecting their greater capacity to absorb noisier features.
+However, FinTextSim remains the most stable and consistently strong performer across both linear and non-linear settings.

 ## Results